 The key deliverable of STREAM is the generation of DNA biomonitoring reports, derived from DNA data collected by community groups and organizations.
-STREAM aims to process and analyze DNA samples within two months of sample submission (subject to current volume of samples awaiting processing).
+STREAM aims to process and analyze DNA samples within two months of sample submission.
+Timelines are subject to current volume of samples awaiting processing.

 Long-Term Data Applications

-Ultimately, STREAM reports will enable community-based monitoring groups, WWF-Canada and Living Lakes Canada and ECCC to apply science-based data to policy-making decisions.
+STREAM reports will enable community-based monitoring groups, Living Lakes Canada and Environment and Climate Change Canada to apply science-based data to policy-making decisions.

 Recently, the Federal Department of Fisheries and Oceans (DFO) announced new legislation regarding protection of fish and their habitat.
 The DFO legislation proposes the following: